Butchery innovation and revitalization program; self-employment loan program, ch 51

 e.
 The business must not currently be in bankruptcy.

 g.
 The business must be an establishment that holds a current license from the department in accordance with the requirements of Iowa Code chapter 189A or is actively working with the department to obtain a license.
+Factors the authority may consider in determining whether a business is actively working with the department to obtain a license include, but are not limited to, the number and frequency of contacts the business has had with the department, whether the business has submitted an application for inspection to the department or FSIS, and whether the department or FSIS has conducted a site visit at the business.

 51.3(2) Eligible projects.
 The applicant must propose one of the following types of projects: